Ab initio electronic stopping power for protons in Ga$_{0.5}$In$_{0.5}$P/GaAs/Ge triple-junction solar cells for space applications: Method

 The targets are modeled by a super-cell of 96 atoms, constructed by multiplying the conventional unit cell (which consists of 8 atoms) by $2\times2\times3$ in the $x$, $y$, and $z$ directions, respectively.
 A $2\times2\times1$ Monkhorst-Pack~\cite{PhysRevB.13.5188} {\bf k}-point mesh is used, which corresponds to a {\bf k}-grid inverse cutoff of 8.4 {\AA}.
 The {\bf k}-points are displaced to the centers of the grid cells.
 Two channels in the target super-cell are chosen as trajectories for the proton, along the [001] and [011] crystallographic directions, as shown in figure~\ref{Figstr-Ge} for the case of Ge.
 Besides the channeling trajectories, and defining the channel center as the axis furthest away from all atoms, we also choose various off-center parallel channel trajectories with different impact parameters, i.e., at different closest distances of the proton from the host atoms.
 The same super-cell is used in simulations for [001] and [011] channels, since the length of the trajectory is similar in both directions.

 The ESP is calculated as $S=dE_{\mathrm{tot}}/dz$, the derivative of the Kohn-Sham total electronic energy with respect to projectile position $z$ along the constant-velocity path~\cite{PhysRevLett.99.235501}. $E_{\mathrm{tot}}(t)$ is taken as approximate density-functional for $\langle H \rangle (t)$.
 The average of $S$ is obtained from the slope of a linear fitting to $E_{\mathrm{tot}}(z)$ as shown in figure~\ref{fitting1}.
 Figure~\ref{fitting1} shows the energy for the case of a proton moving in Ge with a velocity of 0.5 a.u. along the center of the [011] channel and for an off-center trajectory along the same direction.
 The oscillations in the figure reflect the periodicity of the crystal.
-They are quite prominent for the low-impact factor case, but barely noticeable for the mid-channel trajectory.
+They are quite prominent for the low-impact factor case, but are not noticeable for the mid-channel trajectory, along which the density is quite homogeneous.

 All the results in the following are compared with the SRIM~\cite{srim} data for the ESP.
 SRIM results are obtained semiempirically by averaging over a number of different incident directions with distinct impact parameters, with no explicit consideration for the channeling conditions studied in our work.
 The density of the target materials that we used in the SRIM calculations were computed from the unit-cell volume obtained in the DFT ground-state calculations.